-If the skin around the abutment becomes inflamed /infected, thoroughly clean the entire implant site with an alcohol-free wet wipe.
-If appropriate, apply antimicrobial cream and/ or a high strength corticosteroid cream.
+If the skin around the abutment becomes inflamed /infected, thoroughly clean the entire implant site and, if appropriate, apply antimicrobial cream.
 Provide the patient with the appropriate aftercare instructions.

-If further treatment is needed, oral antibiotic and/or a steroid injection to the site might be considered.
+If further treatment is needed, an antibiotic/steroid injection might be considered.